J-O-B/portfolio/README.md

 ### <ins>**_Remote Deployment:_**</ins>
 To deploy this project remotely, you can follow these steps:
 >1.
-Navigate to my GitHub repository which can be found [here](https://github.com/J-O-B/portfolio).
+Log Into GitHub.
 >2.
+Navigate to my GitHub repository for this project which can be found [here](https://github.com/J-O-B/portfolio).
+>
-Close to the top of the page, there is a navigation bar, the first item here is "<>Code", the last item is "Settings".
+>   (Close to the top of the page, there is a navigation bar, the first item here is "<>Code", the last item is "Settings".)
+>
 >3.
 Click on settings
 >4.
 Scroll down the page until you find the section labeled "GitHub Pages"
 >5.
 The first item in GitHub Pages is "Source", click the associated dropdown button labeled "None".
 >6.
-You will now have to select "master" as the source.
+You will now have to select "master branch" as the source.
 >7.
 Once you have selected "master" click the "Save" button.
 >8.
 The page should now refresh so you may have to scroll back down to "GitHub Pages".
 >9.
 Now you will see a link presented which should look like this https://j-o-b.github.io/portfolio/.